Football Athletic Scholarships: FBS, FCS, D2, and D3 — What Families Need to Know

 Walk-ons exist at every level of college football, but they function differently depending on the division.

 Preferred walk-ons at FBS are athletes a coaching staff specifically recruits to join the program without scholarship money — at least initially.
-FBS programs use preferred walk-on offers to extend their roster depth beyond the 85-scholarship limit.
+FBS programs use preferred walk-on offers to extend their roster depth beyond the 105-player scholarship roster.
 A preferred walk-on receives a formal invitation to join the program, is expected to participate in spring and fall camp, and competes for playing time on the same basis as scholarship athletes.
 Walk-on scholarships — also called "earning a scholarship" — happen when the coaching staff decides to add a walk-on to the scholarship roster, usually after they've demonstrated their value in practice and competition.
 This is a real pathway; it's also not a reliable plan.

 At FCS and D2, walk-on opportunities are common but less formally structured.
 Coaches have more scholarship flexibility than at FBS (they can offer smaller partial awards), so the line between a partial-scholarship recruit and a walk-on recruit is blurrier.
 An athlete with interest from an FCS program should always ask directly: "Is there scholarship money available, and if not now, is there a realistic path to scholarship consideration?"